ash-project/ash/documentation/tutorials/get-started.md

 >   --example
 > ```
 >
+> Afterwards change the active directory to the newly created folder `helpdesk`, edit `devs.exs` to reflect your database credentials and run ```mix ash.setup``` which will setup your postgres database.
-> If you generate this code, you can browse the rest of the guide, but the code shown will already be present in your application 🥳
+> If you like you can now browse the rest of the guide, but the code shown will already be present in your application 🥳

 ### Using Mix